 It’s possible the single most important question you can ask yourself in business is “What if?”
 It not only forces us to create contingency plans but helps us consider new possibilities as well.

 A mentor once taught me that it’s healthy to always question statements.
 When someone proclaims, “It can’t be done,” I always ask myself, “Says who?”

 In early 1954, the world record for the mile run was exactly where it had been stuck for a decade: four minutes and one second.
 According to History.com, breaking the four-minute barrier was largely considered impossible.
 “Many thought it unbreakable, and dozens of medical journals reported that it was physiologically impossible for the human body to break through the barrier.”

 It’s no surprise so-called experts might reach this conclusion.
-For hundreds of years, people had been trying to break that four-minute mile.
 When generations pass and no one reaches that mark, you might begin to believe it’s simply not possible.

 In 1954, runner and medical student Roger Bannister was aware what medical experts had printed about the four-minute barrier.
 He essentially said to himself, “Says who?”
 He simply ignored them.
 In May 1954, Bannister became the first person in history to break the four-minute mile: three minutes, 59.6 seconds.

 Bannister’s record was remarkable in another way.
 According to legend, it took about 1,000 years of trying for one man to break through a barrier considered to be unbreakable.
 By breaking the four-minute mile, Bannister removed the false ceiling that limited everyone else.
 The National Union of Track Statisticians reports that during the 60 years since Bannister’s remarkable feat, more than 1,300 athletes have broken the four-minute mile mark.
 That’s nearly one every two weeks.